 Writing-first alternative: Claude Opus 4.6 — current coding score of 90.8 plus the best writing and editing quality of the three flagships.
 If you want one model for code and polished communication, Claude is still compelling despite the price.

-Budget alternative: DeepSeek Coder 2.0 — scores 54 overall at just $0.27/$1.10 per million tokens.
-Strong enough for many production coding tasks.
+Budget alternative: DeepSeek Coder 2.0 — scores 52 overall and remains a cheap self-hosted option.
+Strong enough for many production coding tasks if you can run open weights yourself.

 Best choice: GPT-5.4 — AIME 2025: 99, BRUMO 2025: 97, MRCRv2: 97.
 The strongest mainstream reasoning model with broad published benchmark coverage.